iocaware/iocgen/iocaware_openioc/README.md

 Description:

-This is the base reporting module for Cuckoo (currently built against 0.6.0) for automatically generating IOCs
+This is the base reporting module for Cuckoo (currently built against 0.6.0) for automatically generating OpenIOC IOCs

 DEPENDENCIES